 College professors teach undergraduate and graduate students pursuing advanced degrees in higher education.
 They work at public and private colleges or universities, professional schools, and junior/community colleges.
-The median annual wage for all postsecondary teachers is \$75,440, and \$69,530 for arts, drama and music professors.
-Employment for all college professors is expected to grow by 9 percent, and 7.9 percent for arts, drama, and music professors.
+The median annual wage for all postsecondary teachers is \$80,560.
+Employment for all college professors is expected to grow by 12 percent.